ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 quadrants.

-In this phase we can still expect a number of bugs to still be present, have only partial assessment of “fitness for use”, test design techniques not to be mastered, non functional requirements not be systematically covered, testing process not to be extensively monitored, systematic traceability of tests to requirements not to be covered, and monitoring of quality also not to be covered.

-Resolving the issues mentioned in the paragraph above remain objectives to be achieved later on, with enhancements of this policy.
+In this phase we can still expect a number of bugs to still be present, to have only a partial assessment of “fitness for use”, test design techniques not to be mastered, non-functional requirements not be systematically covered, testing process not to be extensively monitored, systematic traceability of tests to requirements not to be covered, and monitoring of quality also not to be covered.
+These are objectives to be achieved in later phases, with enhancements of this policy.

-5.4 Monitoring implementation of the policy
+4.4 Monitoring implementation of the policy
 -------------------------------------------

 Adoption of this policy needs to be monitored in a lightweight fashion.
-We suggest that each team regularly (such as at each sprint) reports the
+We suggest that each team regularly (such as at each sprint) reports the following (possibly in an automatic way):
-following:

 -  total number of test cases